Old Age Security (OAS) 2016

-The maximum amount of monthly income for this benefit for the third quarter of 2015 is $564.87
+The maximum amount of monthly income for this benefit for the first quarter of 2016 is $570.52

 Your previous year’s income will not be considered during the first year that you start receiving OAS.
 If that first year’s net income exceeds the OAS threshold level, you will have to pay it back as part of your annual tax filing.
 The amount of the repayment will be deducted on line 235 of your tax return as a ‘social benefits repayment’ to reduce net income.
 The repayment will also be shown on line 422, which adds the amount to your total payable.
 ‘Total payable’ then includes income tax plus the applicable repayment of OAS.